 Visitors of the temple will enjoy the impressive Kaminarimon (Thunder Gate), as well as Nakamise Avenue, a long shopping street leading up to the entrance of the temple.

 Not too far from Asakusa is the Tokyo Sky Tree, the tallest building in all of Japan.
 Although it will cost money to go to the top, the view has no equal, and it is certainly worth the price.

 Asakusa is also known for its collection of traditional Izakaya restaurants.
 This is a great neighborhood to stay in if you are hoping to eat well while in Japan!
-For more restaurant recommendations, be sure to have a local Japanese travel planner share some of their favorite spots.
+For more restaurant recommendations, be sure to have one of our local Japanese travel planners share some of their favorite spots with you.

 Sometimes referred to as Shimokita, this neighborhood is popular with a young, trendy crowd.
 If you are a fan of hip cafes, boutiques, bakeries, and restaurants, there is a chance that Shimokitazawa will become your favorite neighborhood.

 Shops range from designer boutiques to second-hand stores.
 There are so many cafes and restaurants, it would be impossible to explore them all in one day.
 This is why Shimokitazawa is a great place to stay in Japan, you'll never have to stray far to find a cool place to eat.

 If you are looking for entertainment in Shimokitazawa, the area is known for its collection of theaters, music venues, and bars.

 Consider renting an Airbnb in this neighborhood and making a home for yourself in Tokyo.
 It is no surprise Shimokitazawa was called “The Tokyo Hipster Paradise."

 Ueno is most famous for Ueno Park, one of the most popular areas to view cherry blossoms in Tokyo since the Edo Period.
 However, the area is also filled with traditional Japanese homes, narrow streets, and lively street markets.